Lisa Vanderpump Celebrates Best Birthday Ever

 “…the resolution we have been working on for years urging all nations to outlaw the dog and cat meat trade, passed on the House floor!!
 It has been a long journey but we never gave up!”
 Vanderpump wrote on Wednesday, after the Resolution’s passing.
 “I am inspired now more than ever to keep moving forward in the fight to end the dog and cat meat trade….
 Let us continue our fight to do all that we can to protect our beloved companions.”

 Vanderpump has been a tireless proponent of the resolution and has done much philanthropic work towards bettering the lives of animals, even opening her own animal shelter.
-The resolution’s victorious passing owes much to Vanderpump’s support.
+The resolution’s passing owes much to Vanderpump’s support.
 She even received a shout out from Representatives Buchanan and Hastings while they were out on the floor, directly after the resolution’s passing.

-All together, it ended in Vanderpump celebrating the best birthday ever.
+Altogether, it ended in Vanderpump celebrating the best birthday ever.